Katherine Clerk Maxwell

-Katherine Mary Clerk Maxwell (née Dewar; 1824 – 12 December 1886) was a Scottish physical scientist best known for her observations which supported and contributed to the discoveries of her husband, James Clerk Maxwell.
-Most notable of these are her involvement with his colour vision and viscosity of gases experiments.
-She was born Katherine Dewar in 1824 in Glasgow and married Clerk Maxwell in 1858.
+Katherine Mary Clerk Maxwell (née Dewar; 1824 – 12 December 1886) was a Scottish physicist.
+The wife of James Clerk Maxwell, she aided him in some of his work on colour vision and his experiments on the viscosity of gases.
+She was born Katherine Dewar in 1824 in Glasgow and married Clerk Maxwell in Aberdeen in 1858.

 Early life and marriage

-Katherine Mary Dewar was born in 1824 in Glasgow, the daughter of Susan Place and the Presbyterian Rev. Daniel Dewar, Principal of Marischal College, Aberdeen.
-Little of her early life appears to be recorded.
+Katherine Mary Dewar was born in 1824 in Glasgow, the daughter of Susan Place and the Presbyterian Rev. Daniel Dewar, later Principal of Marischal College, Aberdeen.
+Few details of her early life appear to have been recorded.

-When she was in her early 30s she met James Clerk Maxwell (7 years her junior) during his tenure as Professor of Natural Philosophy at Marischal College (1856–1860).
-Her father, Rev. Daniel Dewar developed a friendship with James which resulted in his frequent visits to the Dewar household as well as an invitation to join them on a family holiday.
+When she was in her early 30s she met James Clerk Maxwell (seven years her junior) while he was Professor of Natural Philosophy at Marischal College (1856–1860).
+Maxwell and her father, Rev. Daniel Dewar, developed a friendship which resulted in Maxwell frequently visiting the Dewar household and joining the Dewars on a family holiday.
 James announced their engagement in February 1858 and they were married in the parish of Old Machar, Aberdeen, on 2 June 1858.
 The couple did not have children.

 Scientific contribution

-Before and during their marriage Katherine aided James in his experiments on colour vision and gases.
-Katherine's observations were valuable to James' scientific work.
-In his publication in the Philosophical Transactions titled "On the Theory of Compound Colours, and the Relations of the Colours of the Spectrum", James records the observations of two individuals.
-He reveals himself as the first observer labeled J, but describes the second individual anonymously as "another observer (K)."
+Before and during their marriage Katherine aided James in some of his experiments on colour vision and gases.
+In his paper "On the Theory of Compound Colours, and the Relations of the Colours of the Spectrum", published in the Philosophical Transactions in 1860, James recorded the observations of two individuals.
+He reveals himself as the first observer, labeled J, but describes the second individual anonymously as "another observer (K)."
 Lewis Campbell confirms that the observer K was indeed Katherine.